Rapid transit track gauge

 Some systems use rubber tires, with some ones adding them to the normal steel wheels (e.g. Paris Metro, Mexico City Metro, Montreal Metro) and some others with only tires (e.g. Lille Metro, Sapporo Municipal Subway).

 Some systems use monorail, the largest ones are in Chongqing Rail Transit and in São Paulo Metro.

+For gauges used by systems that do not run in exclusive rights of way (trams, streetcars and light rail) see List of tram systems by gauge and electrification.

 For references for the figures, see each system's page and List of metro systems.